-When I am not tutoring, I am riding my bike, at dance class, spending time with family and friends, writing workbooks and of course, spending time with my puppy Rosie.
+When I am not tutoring, I am riding my bike, at dance class, spending time with family and friends, writing workbooks and spending time with my puppy Rosie.

-Texas State University-San Marcos - BA, English and Spanish
+Undergraduate Degree: Texas State University-San Marcos - Bachelor in Arts, English and Spanish

-Texas State University-San Marcos - MSIS, Communications, Training
+Graduate Degree: Texas State University-San Marcos - Masters, Communications, Training

 High School English